pixlee/android-sdk/doc/kotlin/UI.md

 }
 ```

+#### [Automatic Analytics of PXLPhotoRecyclerView]
-#### [Automating Analytics] if you want to delegate firing 'VisibleWidget' and 'OpenedWidget' analytics event to PXLPhotoRecyclerView, use this code.
+if you want to delegate firing 'VisibleWidget' and 'OpenedWidget' analytics event to PXLPhotoRecyclerView, use this code.
 On the other hand, if you want to manually fire the two events, you don't use this and do need to implement our own analytics codes.
 Please check out KtxAnalyticsFragment.kt to get the sample codes.
 ```kotlin
 #!kotlin
 // alternative: pxlPhotoRecyclerView.enableAutoAnalytics(viewModel.pxlKtxAlbum, "photowall")